2022 Nedbank Golf Challenge purse, winner’s share, prize money payout

-The 2022 Nedbank Golf Challenge purse is set for $6 million, with the winner's share coming in at $1,000,000 -- the standard 16.67 percent payout according to the European Tour's prize money distribution chart.
+The 2022 Nedbank Golf Challenge purse is set for $6 million, with the winner's share coming in at $1,025,000 -- not the standard 16.67 percent payout according to the European Tour's prize money distribution chart.

 The Nedbank Golf Challenge field is headed by Tommy Fleetwood, Ryan Fox and Adrian Otageui, as well as more of the world's best players.